johannphilippe/hypercurve/README.md

 cmake .. -DBUILD_ALL=TRUE
 make
 ```
-If you just want to build Lua module or Csound opcode, then just use
+If you just want to build for Faust, Lua or Csound, then just use
 ```
 cmake .. -DBUILD_CSOUND_OPCODE=TRUE
 cmake .. -DBUILD_LUA_MODULE=TRUE
+cmake .. -DBUILD_FAUST_LIB=TRUE
 ```
 On some platforms (e.g. Windows) you might need to set the Lua paths with the following options :
 ```